 The tricky part comes when pairing two routers together instead of using mesh points.
 While mesh points are a more conventional way of extending the network out, users may opt for spending a little more money and getting a second router instead of a mesh point.
-In Nest Wifi's case, this is the best way to get both range and speed, as each router is capable of covering 2200sqft with its 4x4 MIMO 5GHz antennas.
+In Nest Wifi's case, this is the best way to get both range and speed, as each router is capable of covering 2,200 square feet.

 That's some pretty specific use-case differences.
 Basically, Nest Wifi will offer faster speeds while connected to the router at 5GHz, while Ubiquiti AmpliFi HD will provide more consistent speeds throughout your home.

-As for the topic of raw coverage, AmpliFi HD wins big in this category.
-With a rated 10,000sqft coverage with just the router and the two included mesh points, AmpliFi HD provides a setup that reaches further without spending additional cash.
-To compare, this same setup with Nest Wifi is only rated at 5,400sqft, or roughly half the space.
-While it's not likely most users will need this kind of range, it's important to note that folks who do should choose AmpliFi HD for their mesh solution.
+In terms of raw coverage, AmpliFi HD wins big in this category.
+It provides a setup that reaches further without spending additional cash.
+To compare, this same setup with Nest Wifi is rated for half the space.
+While it's not likely most users will need this kind of range, it's important to note that folks who do need the extra range should choose AmpliFi HD for their mesh solution.

 It's not just the design of the two routers that's vastly different.
 It's also the philosophy of what you need to be connected in your home that differs.
 On the back of the Ubiquiti AmpliFi HD, you'll find a total of four LAN ports for plugging in various devices.
 This could be a desktop computer, smart TV, or other appliance that just functions better via a wired connection.
 Nest Wifi, on the other hand, only offers a single LAN port for wired device connectivity.

 Ubiquiti handles QoS differently, and it starts with wired devices.
-As mentioned above, AmpliFi HD has 4 LAN ports, and all devices connected to these LAN ports get automatic traffic prioritization over any wireless clients.
+As mentioned above, AmpliFi HD has four LAN ports, and all devices connected to these LAN ports get automatic traffic prioritization over wireless clients.
 Beyond that, users can select any wireless clients and assign them one of three priorities for their traffic: Gaming, Streaming, and Normal.
-Gaming gets the highest priority since it's very dependent on the fastest latency to feel "good."
+Gaming gets the highest priority since it's very dependent on the lowest latency to get the best performance.
 Streaming is next since bandwidth is vital for quality HD and 4K content.
-Everything else defaults to Normal and gets whatever is left.
+Everything else defaults to Normal.

 Ubiquiti AmpliFi HD also offers the ability to wire more than one router together for the best coverage and performance.
 This is known as wired backhaul, and it works best because of the above QoS functionality.
-Wiring up two routers is certainly going to be a niche functionality need, but if you are looking to use two routers to create a mesh network instead of the wireless mesh points, AmpliFi HD provides the best way to do this.
+Wiring up two routers is a niche functionality, but if you are looking to use two routers to create a mesh network instead of the wireless mesh points, AmpliFi HD provides the best way to do this.

 Nest Wifi debuted with WPA3 support for wireless devices, but not Wi-Fi 6 support.
 Neither device supports Wi-Fi 6, but the inclusion of WPA3 puts Nest Wifi one step ahead of Ubiquiti's AmpliFi HD for devices that support the new wireless encryption standard.
 Ubiquiti stated that they're looking into the possibility of adding WPA3 support in a future firmware update, but that was several months ago, and there's been no word since.
 Until then, Nest Wifi wins here.

-While this functionality is really cool and downright handy in a pinch, the same functionality can be performed in AmpliFi HD's app, albeit with a few more clicks.
-Using your voice is undoubtedly easier, but the functionality of turning off Wi-Fi to specific devices doesn't change with either of these routers.
+While this functionality is cool, the same functionality can be performed in AmpliFi HD's app, albeit with a few more clicks.
+Using your voice is undoubtedly easier, but the concept of turning off Wi-Fi to specific devices can be done with both of these routers.

 Ubiquiti offers something unique to the AmpliFi HD router: a free VPN solution called Teleport.
-Imagine sitting in a cafe and connecting to the Wi-Fi, only to find out there's no encryption and all your data could easily be accessed by anyone sitting in a nearby seat with the right tools.
+Imagine sitting in a cafe and connecting to the Wi-Fi, only to find out there's no encryption and all your data could easily be accessed by anybody sitting nearby.
 That's why we always encourage the use of a VPN while computing remotely, especially when connecting to hotspots.

-If you've got an AmpliFi HD router, this functionality is built right into your router, and all you'll need is the Teleport app from your favorite app store.
-This app will securely encrypt the wireless connection on your phone, no matter where you're connected, by creating a secure tunnel from your phone to your home's router.
+If you have an AmpliFi HD router, this functionality is built right in, and all you'll need is the Teleport app, which will securely encrypt the wireless connection on your phone, no matter where you're connected, by creating a secure tunnel from your phone to your home's router.
 Only the router knows how to decrypt the information that goes through this tunnel.
 It ensures that you not only have a secure connection while out and about but that you won't have to pay anything extra for it either.

-This is a particularly big deal since VPN services of all kinds require a subscription, adding extra cost to your monthly budget.
-Using a remote VPN also increases your chances of data theft, however unlikely they may be, as your phone's traffic feeds through a remote server in a far-off land, no matter the VPN service.
+This is a particularly big deal since VPN services tend to require a subscription.
+Using a remote VPN also increases your chances of data theft, however unlikely they may be, as your phone's traffic feeds through a server somewhere else.
 With AmpliFi HD, you know exactly where that data has been, and that's something Nest Wifi simply doesn't offer.

 While Nest Wifi offers a compelling way to control the router with Google Assistant, Ubiquiti's inclusion of a free VPN, as well as greater QoS options and more consistent speeds throughout the home, make it a better product in the end.
 WPA3 isn't available on AmpliFi HD at this time, but a firmware update could add it in the future.
-At this juncture in time, WPA3 is a relatively unimportant feature since most devices in your home simply will not support the additional wireless security this could provide.
+WPA3 is becoming more important now that devices are actually shipping with support, so this could be a killer feature if you live in an apartment.

-That free VPN feature might be the single greatest advantage of AmpliFi HD, though, as it provides users with a VPN they can utilize on their smartphones to secure their connection while away from their homes.
-Considering most reputable VPN services require an additional subscription cost per month to use and still run the risk of sending your data to through someone else's servers, such a free service alone is worth the value of the router itself.
+That free VPN feature might be the single greatest advantage of AmpliFi HD, though.
+It provides users with a VPN they can utilize on their smartphones to secure their connection while away from their homes.
+Considering most reputable VPN services require an additional subscription cost per month to use and still run the risk of sending your data through someone else's servers, such a free service alone is worth the value of the router itself.

 Security at home and afar